4 min read

 Most Microsoft 365 security incidents do not start with a traditional breach.
 They start with a legitimate login.

-An attacker gains access to a real user account, operates inside the tenant using native tools, and avoids detection by blending in with normal activity.
-That pattern, known as business email compromise, is now one of the most financially damaging attack categories organizations face.
+An attacker gains access to a real user account and operates inside the tenant using native tools.
+Because the activity looks normal, it avoids detection.
+That pattern is known as business email compromise.
+It is now one of the most costly attack types organizations face.

-The challenge is that compromise can happen even when MFA is enabled, and it often continues long after a password reset.
+The challenge is that compromise can happen even when MFA is enabled.
+It often continues long after a password reset.

 Why are Microsoft 365 Accounts Being Compromised More Often?